 The only downside is that, despite offering a solid enough fit for most cardio exercises, the E8 Sport’s design is significantly larger than many competitors, making them prone to dislodging during more heated workouts, like working a bag or HIIT (High-intensity interval training).

-Beoplay E8 Sport are designed for runners
+Beoplay E8 Sport design — A good choice for runners

 The E8 Sport are the prettiest sports headphones you’ll find at the moment.
 They feature a distinctly art deco design with grooved plastic sides and a silver B&O logo on top.
 This makes them look more like a powder case from a character in The Great Gatsby than a pair of gym-ready headphones.